Best price across all sales channels

 Intel Serie IT13

-• Supports up to 8K and quad displays.
+• Supports up to 8K or quad 4K displays

 Budget intelligent users will appreciate the competitive level of performance offered by Intel’s Core i5-12500H and 13500H processors.
 This performance-oriented design is optimized to bring the most advantages across diverse areas, making it a natural choice in selecting to augment the investment.
 Besides, the i5 series is a leading series easily recognized to be compatible with a majority of software and hardware, which, therefore, also continues to present itself as a safe and versatile alternative for users’ dependability and broader compatibility.